danielrriggs/danielrriggs.github.io/content/Yantra.md

 This yantra has lots of different colors and shapes.
 We're going to use these colors and shapes to train our attention to go where we tell it to.

-A lot of what holds us back in life is our mind not obeying when we tell it to do something, like [[studying|study]] a book, our attention wonders all over the place.
+A lot of what holds us back in life is our mind not obeying when we tell it to do something, like [[Studying|study]] a book, our attention wonders all over the place.

 You can select whatever Yantra you want based on what kind of spiritual energy you want to cultivate.